Frying

 Frying is the cooking of food in oil or another fat.
-Similar to sautéing, pan-fried foods are generally turned over once or twice during cooking to make sure that the food is well-made, using tongs or a spatula, while sautéed foods are cooked by "tossing in the pan".
+Similar to sautéing, pan-fried foods are generally turned over once or twice during cooking to make sure that the food is evenly cooked, using tongs or a spatula, whilst sautéed foods are cooked by "tossing in the pan".
 A large variety of foods may be fried.

 History

-Frying is believed to have first appeared in the Ancient Egyptian kitchen, during the Old Kingdom, around 2500 BCE.
-The first record of the frying technique in the western world had been traced from a painting in the 16th century which depicted an old lady frying an egg.
+Frying is believed to have first appeared in the Ancient Egyptian kitchen, during the Old Kingdom, around 2500 BC.
+Around the Middle Ages, fried food became a common delicacy for wealthy people, with fried meats and vegetables becoming popular dishes.

 It is believed that frying was created, and used, as a way to preserve food.
-One of the earliest items to be fried were cakes known today as doughnuts.